HTTPArchive/almanac.httparchive.org/src/content/en/2022/mobile-web.md

 ### Alternative protocol links

-Being that mobile devices are so critical in people’s daily communication, it can be interesting to evaluate the most common types of link formatting that is present in the mobile web, something called _alternative protocol links_.
+Being that mobile devices are so critical in people's daily communication, it can be interesting to evaluate the most common types of link formatting that is present in the mobile web, something called _alternative protocol links_.
 Rather than linking one page on a website to another page on a website, these alternative protocols link to a type of activity other than web browsing.

 {{ figure_markup(
     image="alt-protocols.png",